 For instance, the Order has a hermetic concept of The All but we call this being God.
 For students who have a prejudice against Christianity, this language can complicate their learning experience.
 They can begin to see the Order’s view on God as synonymous with the traditional Evangelical Christian Church.
 This is not at all an accurate representation of the Order’s view.
 But as stated above, it would take time for a new student to come to know the theological subtleties versus how the Order’s teachers may use this language.

 The use of the term God is simply easier.
 Because in a single title, people can easily know what we’re talking about.
 Also, people in the West grew up hearing the word and there are many similarities between the Judeo-Christian God and the Hermetic principle of The All.
 Both are eternal, omniscient, omnipotent, and both created ex nihilo, so long as you don’t consider the inner-mind to be a substance apart from The All itself.

 The next point to consider is that what is polite outside of the Order may be rude within it.
-This upside-down thinking has led to more than one frayed nerve in its time.
+This upside-down thinking has led to over one frayed nerve in its time.

 In modern society, we are taught that we’re not allowed to speak about two major subjects of human experience: politics and religion.
-The assumption is based on the fact that people’s identities are wrapped tightly around the structure that these ideals create.
-And it would therefore be damaging to call anyone’s identity into question.
+The assumption is because people’s identities are wrapped tightly around the structure that these ideals create.
+And it would therefore damage to call anyone’s identity into question.